willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_3.md

 int d = c;  // 450138, 0x00000002: copy value @ `a`
 ```

 The value *must* exist ahead of time.
+A reference-typed symbol must know how to replace itself with some *concrete addressable value*.

 ```cpp
 int &x = 100; // Error!
 100 is not an addressable expression.